it-projects-llc/addons-dev/sale_contract_hours/README.rst

 The modules adds extra feature to built-in *Sales/Contracts*:

-* *Prepaid Service Units* is computed based on paid invoices with products marked as *Timesheets on contracts*.
+* *Prepaid Service Units* is computed based on paid invoices with products with *Prepaid Service Units* attributes.
 * Extended Sale Order
   * used as periodic report on work done:
     * Period start